dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/ObjectDetection-Onnx/README.md

 ```

 You also need to inspect the neural network to get the names of the input and output nodes.
 To do this, you can use tools like [Netron](https://github.com/lutzroeder/netron), which is automatically installed with [Model Builder](https://visualstudio.microsoft.com/downloads/ai-tools-vs/), a VS extension to make ML more approachable.
-These names are used later when we define the estimation pipeline: in the case of the Tiny Yolo2 network, the input tensor is named **'image'** and the output is named **'grid'**.
+These names are used later when we define the estimation pipeline: in the case of the Tiny Yolo2 network, the input tensor is named **'image'** and the output is named **'grid.'**

 We'll use these to define the **input** and **output** parameters of the Tiny Yolo2 Onnx Model.